Disease Guide ·FIV ·2026

 FIV Coverage Basics

-If your cat tests FIV-positive after enrollment, most policies cover diagnosis and treatment of FIV-related illnesses.
+If your cat tests FIV-positive after enrollment, most policies cover diagnosis and FIV-related illnesses.
 The standard 14-day illness waiting period applies.
-Secondary infections, dental disease, and other complications caused by immune suppression are typically covered.
+Secondary infections, dental disease, and immune-suppression complications are typically covered.

 Red flag · Pre-existing